lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 6:** The `g`-band phase curve for the MBA with ``ssObjectId`` = ``7470575696289418102``.

-**Step 2.6.** In order to plot a phase curve in a different band, for example in `z`-band, enter "='z'" in the box underneath the table heading
+**2.6.** In order to plot a phase curve in a different band, for example in `z`-band, enter "='z'" in the box underneath the table heading
 ``band`` and hitting the return key.
 The `g`-band phase curve plot will be replaced with the `z`-band phase curve plot as shown below.
 It is clear that the phase curves of the source are offset from each other in these two filters, reflecting the variation in brightness of asteroids in different filters.
 Also the reduced magnitude qualities (i.e., photometric uncertainties) are significantly different.